g60ocR/garo-entity/README.md

 **User names show as tokens**
 - User information is only available for charging sessions with ID tokens
 - Some sessions may not include user identification
+- See "Known API Issues" below for more details on user token limitations

 ### Debug Logging